 I distracted myself from my crushing failure to be a child prodigy by running round tracks and studying Biological Anthropology at university, where I accepted a dare to enter an undergraduate writing competition.
 Having made the shortlist for this award, I accidentally forgot to stop writing again.
 My short and flash fiction have made longlists, shortlists and earned a modest handful of prizes, and my first novel, The Art of Letting Go, was published by Thistle Publishing in 2014.

 I currently live in a beautiful part of Devon, with my husband, two young sons and a sense of childish wonder.
 When not writing I like to walk on the moor, eat pudding and look at pretty graphs of just about anything.
-You can keep up with my current news, find a list of my prize-winning stories, and chat about writing and reading on my blog.
+I don’t like spiders or celery.

 You can have a peek at a few of my stories here, here and here.
 I am currently working on polishing my novella-in-flash, which was shortlisted (April 2019) in the Bath Novella-in-Flash Award and on writing my first stage scripts.